MinaProtocol/mina/frontend/website/docs/getting-started.md

 ### macOS

 1. Download [coda.zip](https://s3-us-west-2.amazonaws.com/wallet.o1test.net/coda-daemon-macos.zip) -- NOTE: This is a large file (~2.2 GB), so this step might take some time
-2. Unzip anywhere, `cd` to navigate to the Coda directory
+2. Unzip anywhere, `cd` to navigate to the Coda directory.
+This directory will contain a coda binary, a kademlia binary, related libraries, and the proving and verification keys.
 3. Run

 ```